 - Go with the flow.
 Have you ever been so immersed in what you were doing that all distractions and background chatter just fell away?
 This state of intense absorption is called “flow.”
 Creating opportunities for more flow experiences can be a potent route to increased happiness.

 Identifying your core needs and working on them in alignment with your natural gifts increases the likelihood of entering the flow state.
+This is a key concept with Life Coaching Newcastle.
 Once you are in the flow state time melts away, you connect with your potential and the universe literally unfolds at your command.
 This is where you can experience the Law of Attraction and the abundance it brings.
 It’s about working with your strengths and letting go and not resisting anything as you keep going forward.

 - Be aware of mindfulness.
 Mindfulness is the practice of purposely focusing your attention on the present moment — and accepting it without judgment.

 Mindfulness is an everyday discipline of increased awareness.
 By bringing your full attention to the task at hand and not losing your focus to the past or your future plans, you cn truly and fully experience the calmness and clarity of the moment.
 Mindfulness approaches a meditative state as you sweep or brush your teeth with a deliberate awareness of the whole absorbing process.
 It’s quite mind blowing on your first few attempts.

 Abraham Maslow “The ability to be in the present moment is a major component of mental wellness.”